Curriculum at Damson Wood

 From when children arrive at Woodies Childcare or in the EYFS at Damson Wood, there is a strong focus on developing children’s early language and communication.
 Children’s speaking and listening skills are prioritised and we work hard to develop children’s vocabulary knowledge.

 We ensure that our children are taught the fundamental skills of Reading, Writing, Maths and Science as well as the other National Curriculum subjects.
 We provide challenging and engaging activities that take account of prior learning to ensure depth and progression.
 The needs of all learners are taken into account.
 Where it naturally occurs, cross-curricular links are made in Maths, English and Science, as well as through the thematic teaching of other subjects.
-Computing, Forest School and PE are taught in fortnightly sessions from Reception to Year 2.
+Computing, Music and Forest School are taught in fortnightly sessions from Reception to Year 2.

 Our timetable plans for regular retrieval of weekly and previous learning to ensure that knowledge is remembered over time and that schemas are created to ensure children apply their knowledge in different contexts and become knowledgeable citizens.

 Our curriculum is knowledge rich and focuses on a thematic approach, where appropriate; each theme has a ‘Stunning Starter’ and a ‘Fabulous Finale’ to inspire children and to share what they have learnt.
 The learning that takes place during these days delivers the opportunity for real life, hands-on experiences for the topic being studied.
-Experiences include dressing up and spending the day as Victorians, visiting Cadbury World, enjoying a ‘Pirate Party’, tasting foods from around the world, or creating the Polar Regions in the classroom!
+Experiences include dressing up and spending the day as Victorians, visiting Tamworth Castle, enjoying a ‘Pirate Party’, tasting foods from around the world, or creating the Polar Regions in the classroom!

 We believe in the approach of ‘learning to learn’ and ‘learning without limits’.
 Through the ethos of the school and our curriculum children are encouraged to develop learning capacities which will help them to become resilient, independent and confident, life-long learners and are equipped with the knowledge and skills for future learning and employment.
 Children are encouraged to challenge themselves and are exposed to high-level learning in every classroom.